hashobject/blog.hashobject.com/resources/posts/20130718-payments-api-for-collaborative-consumption-apps.md

 ## US vs Europe

-Turns our that if your company is based in US there are already few options, but [Balanced](https://www.balancedpayments.com/) seems to be the best one.
+Turns out that if your company is based in US there are already few options, but [Balanced](https://www.balancedpayments.com/) seems to be the best one.
 These guys are really amazing.
 They are building an open company.
 Read about [it](http://www.fastcolabs.com/3008944/open-company/why-i-made-my-payments-startup-an-open-company).